dendibakh/perf-book/chapters/12-Machine-Code-Layout-Optimizations/12-10 Chapter Summary.md

 Table: Summary of CPU Front-End optimizations. {#tbl:CPU_FE_OPT}

 \personal{I think code layout improvements are often underestimated and end up being omitted and forgotten.
 I agree that you might want to start with low hanging fruits like loop unrolling and vectorization opportunities.
 But knowing that you might get an extra 5-10\% just from better laying out the machine code is still useful.
-It is usually the best option to use PGO if you can come up with a set of typical use cases for your application.}
+It is usually the best option to use PGO, Bolt, and other tools if you can come up with a set of typical use cases for your application.}

 \sectionbreak